 RADISSON BLU RESORT DENARAU

 There are heaps of resorts on Denarau Island (accessed by a causeway near Nadi).
-Many people make this their resort Fiji holiday and some combine a mainland resort with an island esscape (the marina on Denarau is where launch transfers depart for the Mamanuca and Yasawa Islands.
+Many people make their Denarau resort for their total Fiji holiday and some combine a mainland resort with an island escape (the marina on Denarau is where launch transfers depart for the Mamanuca and Yasawa Islands.

 The five-star Radisson Blu Resort Fiji is beachfront, with large lagoon swimming pools and lush tropical gardens.
 The resort is 20 minutes from the international airport and offers watersports, day cruises and helicopter tours.
 There’s on-site dining, a spa and free Wi-Fi.
 There are other comparable resorts nearby (Sofitel, Hilton, Sheraton, Westin) but the Radisson has positioned itself slightly less expensive, which is a smart move.
 On my last visit I was also impressed with the inexpensive pizza outlet.
 A large swimming pool and pizza – what more does a kid on holidays want?

 Contact us regarding The Radisson Blu Resort Fiji

 Raffles Gateway Hotel has been looking after families, couples & business travellers since 1969.
 Conveniently located within walking distance to Nadi International Airport and 8km from Nadi town, it is an affordable hotel accommodation option for those who need a first or last night handy to the airport because of flight times.

 The property recently underwent a complete room refurbishment, an upgrade of conference & function facilities & installed a state of the art kitchen